 Once you have a hyperbola on the screen from a subsurface target, press Soil Cal.
-The menu at the bottom of the screen will change, giving you the option of specifying a Soil Type or adjusting the Soil Cal using the hyperbola-fitting method (Figure 6-18).
+The menu at the bottom of the screen will change, giving you the option of specifying a Soil Type or adjusting the Soil Cal using the hyperbola-fitting method (Figure 6-13).
 These options are explained below:

 - Soil Types If there are no targets to calibrate to, and you know the type of soil, press this button to vary between the following mediums, with the pre-set Soil Cal value shown in brackets:

 - o very wet soil (60)

 - o wet soil (80)

 - o moist soil (100)

 - o dry soil (120)

 - o very dry soil (150)

-- o air (300) this value can be used to check for air waves, but it cannot be applied as a Soil Cal value
+- o air (300) note that you can't "apply" and accept this value.
+This is only to fit the hyperbola to determine if it is an air wave (Section 5.5)

 - Soil Cal allows you to use hyperbola-fitting to determine a more accurate Soil Cal.
 The options are slightly different, depending on whether or not you are in backup mode.

-If the back-up indicator is on screen, it is presumed you have backed up the LMX200 and you're right over the hyperbola.
+If the back-up indicator is on screen, it is presumed you have backed up the LMX100 and you're right over the hyperbola.
 Move the horizontal line to the align with the top of the hyperbola by touching and dragging it.
-Pressing Soil Cal will display a hyperbola that is locked to the position where the back-up indicator meets the horizontal line (Figure 6-18).
+Pressing Soil Cal will display a hyperbola that is locked to the position where the back-up indicator meets the horizontal line (Figure 6-13).

-Figure 6-18: Adjusting Soil Cal while in backup mode
+Figure 6-13: Adjusting Soil Cal while in backup mode

-On the other hand, if you press Soil Cal while you are collecting data or have pressed Stop, you will see a red hyperbola in the middle of the screen.
-Drag the hyperbola such that it lies over a real hyperbola from the ground (Figure 6-19).
+On the other hand, if you press Soil Cal while you are collecting data or have pressed Pause, you will see a red hyperbola in the middle of the screen.
+Drag the hyperbola such that the cross hairs are at the top of a real hyperbola from the ground (Figure 6-14).
 You can use the 4-way keypad arrows to fine tune the movements.